enzobjmendonca/finpie/README.md

 # QuantLib

-A comprehensive Python library for quantitative finance research and analysis.
+A simple Python library for quantitative finance research and analysis.

 ## Overview

-QuantLib is designed to provide robust tools and utilities for quantitative finance research, focusing on two main components:
+QuantLib is designed to provide easy tools and utilities for quantitative finance research, focusing on three main components:

-1. **Data Module**: Handles financial data acquisition, processing, and management
+1. **Data Module**: Handles data itself in the form of timeseries.
-2. **Analytics Module**: Provides advanced financial analysis and modeling capabilities
+2. **Analytics Module**: Provides advanced financial analysis and modeling capabilities.
+3. **Data Source Module**: Provides the data requests and ensures integrity and adherence with lib standards.

 ## Features